reddelexc/hackerone-reports/tops_by_program/TOPNEWRELIC.md

 102. [Unvalidated redirect in alerts.newrelic.com/auth/newrelic?origin=](https://hackerone.com/reports/207505) to New Relic - 2 upvotes, $0
 103. [DNS misconfiguration on email.alerts.newrelic.com](https://hackerone.com/reports/390537) to New Relic - 2 upvotes, $0
 104. [WordPress username enumeration (/author)](https://hackerone.com/reports/414427) to New Relic - 2 upvotes, $0
+105. [Bypassing Protection Mechanism: Change of Account Name after Session Log out](https://hackerone.com/reports/789305) to New Relic - 2 upvotes, $0
-105. [Synthetics Xss](https://hackerone.com/reports/123649) to New Relic - 1 upvotes, $0
+106. [Synthetics Xss](https://hackerone.com/reports/123649) to New Relic - 1 upvotes, $0
-106. [Too many included lookups](https://hackerone.com/reports/125400) to New Relic - 1 upvotes, $0
+107. [Too many included lookups](https://hackerone.com/reports/125400) to New Relic - 1 upvotes, $0
-107. [Clickjacking on authenticated pages which is inscope for New Relic](https://hackerone.com/reports/128645) to New Relic - 1 upvotes, $0
+108. [Clickjacking on authenticated pages which is inscope for New Relic](https://hackerone.com/reports/128645) to New Relic - 1 upvotes, $0
-108. [Stored XSS through Angular Expression Sandbox Escape](https://hackerone.com/reports/124724) to New Relic - 1 upvotes, $0
+109. [Stored XSS through Angular Expression Sandbox Escape](https://hackerone.com/reports/124724) to New Relic - 1 upvotes, $0
-109. [Session takeover](https://hackerone.com/reports/140333) to New Relic - 1 upvotes, $0
+110. [Session takeover](https://hackerone.com/reports/140333) to New Relic - 1 upvotes, $0
-110. [rpm.newrelic.com - monitor creation to other accounts](https://hackerone.com/reports/127203) to New Relic - 1 upvotes, $0
+111. [rpm.newrelic.com - monitor creation to other accounts](https://hackerone.com/reports/127203) to New Relic - 1 upvotes, $0
-111. [Html injection in monitor name](https://hackerone.com/reports/114852) to New Relic - 1 upvotes, $0
+112. [Html injection in monitor name](https://hackerone.com/reports/114852) to New Relic - 1 upvotes, $0
-112. [All Active user sessions should be destroyed when user change his password!](https://hackerone.com/reports/157450) to New Relic - 1 upvotes, $0
+113. [All Active user sessions should be destroyed when user change his password!](https://hackerone.com/reports/157450) to New Relic - 1 upvotes, $0
-113. [Server Side Browsing - localhost open port enumeration](https://hackerone.com/reports/122697) to New Relic - 1 upvotes, $0
+114. [Server Side Browsing - localhost open port enumeration](https://hackerone.com/reports/122697) to New Relic - 1 upvotes, $0
-114. [CSRF - Regenerate all admin api keys](https://hackerone.com/reports/119148) to New Relic - 1 upvotes, $0
+115. [CSRF - Regenerate all admin api keys](https://hackerone.com/reports/119148) to New Relic - 1 upvotes, $0
-115. [Emails and alert policies can be altered by malicious users.](https://hackerone.com/reports/123120) to New Relic - 1 upvotes, $0
+116. [Emails and alert policies can be altered by malicious users.](https://hackerone.com/reports/123120) to New Relic - 1 upvotes, $0
-116. [Stored Xss in rpm.newrelic.com](https://hackerone.com/reports/170241) to New Relic - 1 upvotes, $0
+117. [Stored Xss in rpm.newrelic.com](https://hackerone.com/reports/170241) to New Relic - 1 upvotes, $0
-117. [WordPress User Enumeration - blog.newrelic.com](https://hackerone.com/reports/115817) to New Relic - 1 upvotes, $0
+118. [WordPress User Enumeration - blog.newrelic.com](https://hackerone.com/reports/115817) to New Relic - 1 upvotes, $0
-118. [Can fake content email of newrelic to any user](https://hackerone.com/reports/694943) to New Relic - 1 upvotes, $0
+119. [Can fake content email of newrelic to any user](https://hackerone.com/reports/694943) to New Relic - 1 upvotes, $0
-119. [Moniter Failed Sends too many emails](https://hackerone.com/reports/194952) to New Relic - 0 upvotes, $0
+120. [Moniter Failed Sends too many emails](https://hackerone.com/reports/194952) to New Relic - 0 upvotes, $0
-120. [Sensitive information disclosure](https://hackerone.com/reports/207388) to New Relic - 0 upvotes, $0
+121. [Sensitive information disclosure](https://hackerone.com/reports/207388) to New Relic - 0 upvotes, $0
-121. [Directory listing - i am able to download all php_agent archive](https://hackerone.com/reports/207384) to New Relic - 0 upvotes, $0
+122. [Directory listing - i am able to download all php_agent archive](https://hackerone.com/reports/207384) to New Relic - 0 upvotes, $0
-122. [Insecure transition from HTTP to HTTPS in form post](https://hackerone.com/reports/123915) to New Relic - 0 upvotes, $0
+123. [Insecure transition from HTTP to HTTPS in form post](https://hackerone.com/reports/123915) to New Relic - 0 upvotes, $0
-123. [XSS (Reflected)](https://hackerone.com/reports/176477) to New Relic - 0 upvotes, $0
+124. [XSS (Reflected)](https://hackerone.com/reports/176477) to New Relic - 0 upvotes, $0
-124. [Broken Authentication and session management OWASP A2](https://hackerone.com/reports/205309) to New Relic - 0 upvotes, $0
+125. [Broken Authentication and session management OWASP A2](https://hackerone.com/reports/205309) to New Relic - 0 upvotes, $0
-125. [Newrelic s3 bucket is writeable and deleteable by authorized AWS users](https://hackerone.com/reports/277262) to New Relic - 0 upvotes, $0
+126. [Newrelic s3 bucket is writeable and deleteable by authorized AWS users](https://hackerone.com/reports/277262) to New Relic - 0 upvotes, $0

 [Back](../README.md)